aprettyloner/aws-kubeflow-workshop/content/kubernetes_dist_training/fsx_lustre.md

 kubectl apply -f specs/claim-fsx-s3.yaml
 ```

-This will take several minutes.
 You can check the status by running the following command.
 Hit `Ctrl+C` if you don't want the terminal to be blocked.
 To manually check, run the command without `-w`

+*This will take several minutes, so please be patient!*

 ```
 kubectl get pvc fsx-claim -w